Advertiser Disclosure

 • Club Iberia Plus Infinita Prime (Oneworld Emerald) requires 640,000 Elite Points and is also lifetime

-At the bottom, earning the first 2 levels of elite status should be easier under the new system for people who qualify on segments rather than spending.
+At the bottom, people who qualify on segments (rather than spending) should find earning the first 2 levels of elite status easier under the new system.
 For others, it will be much harder.

-For example, becoming Club Iberia Plus Oro requires 2,250 Elite Points or 50 flights under the old system, but starting April 1, only 40 segments will be needed.
-However, the spending requirement is more than tripled to 7,500 Elite Points.
+For example, becoming Club Iberia Plus Oro required 2,250 Elite Points or 50 flights under the old system.
+As of April 1, only 40 segments will be needed.
+However, the spending requirement has more than tripled to 7,500 Elite Points.

 Qualifying to reach top-tier elite status will be harder, except for a factor newly introduced with this overhaul: extra Elite points.

-For example, Platino will require 20,000 Elite Points instead of 6,250.
-That’s more than 3x of the previously required amount of Elite Points needed.
-However, flyers will now earn extra Elite Points for each Iberia flight, depending on the class of service and the length of the flight.
+For example, Platino now requires 20,000 Elite Points instead of 6,250.
+That’s more than 3x the previously required amount of Elite Points needed.
+However, flyers now earn extra Elite Points for each Iberia flight, depending on the class of service and the length of the flight.
 The extra points earned vary widely, from 75 for a short-haul flight in economy class with the lowest fare to 600 for a long-haul flight in business with a flexible fare.

 Factoring in elite points may actually make reaching status easier in some cases.